karatelabs/karate/karate-core/README.md

 karate.configure('driverTarget', target);
 ```

-The [`DockerTarget`](src/main/java/com/intuit/karate/driver/DockerTarget.java) is a good example of how to:
+The built-in [`DockerTarget`](src/main/java/com/intuit/karate/driver/DockerTarget.java) is a good example of how to:
 * perform any pre-test set-up actions
 * provision a free port and use it to shape the `start()` command dynamically
 * execute the command to start the target process